synapse

 3. Treatment

-The underlying causes of orthostatic hypotension varies between patients; treatment typically aims to address the underlying health problem rather than the low blood pressure itself, therefore treatment plans must be tailored to each patient for maximum efficacy.
+The underlying causes of orthostatic hypotension vary between patients; treatment typically aims to address the underlying health problem rather than the low blood pressure itself.
+Therefore, treatment plans must be tailored to each patient for maximum efficacy.
 Some treatments that may be effective are outlined below.

 Fludrocortisone

-Fludrocortisone is a mineralocorticoid that is an analogue of aldosterone.
-It acts on the kidney to conserve sodium and water and is used to increase plasma volume, which raises blood pressure.
+Fludrocortisone is a mineralocorticoid analogue of aldosterone.
+It acts on the kidney to conserve sodium and water and increases plasma volume, which raises blood pressure.

 Midodrine